 Agrosecurity Issues – Extension Disaster Education Network (EDEN)

-Addressing agriculture-related issues before, during & after natural disasters – Environmental Protection Agency
+- Addressing agriculture-related issues before, during & after natural disasters – Environmental Protection Agency (EPA)

-National Agriculture Compliance Assistance Center (AG Center) – information about federal environmental compliance requirements that affect agriculture.
+- National Agriculture Compliance Assistance Center (AG Center)

 Extension Educator Resources

-EDEN has developed two courses on biosecurity management:
+- The national EDEN network offers two courses on biosecurity management:

-The NYS Office of Homeland Security (OHS) provides information on recognizing and resporting suspected agroterrorism events.
+- The NYS Office of Homeland Security (OHS) provides information on recognizing and reporting suspected agroterrorism events.

 IF YOU SEE SOMETHING, SAY SOMETHING 1-866-SAFE-NYS (1-866-723-3697)

-The Disaster Handbook (1998) – University of Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, addresses agroterrorism.
+- The Disaster Handbook (PDF) – University of Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, addresses agroterrorism.

 Emerald Ash Borer has recently been identified in western New York State.
 This insect can be devastating to the ash tree population in the state.
 One method of limiting the spread of this insect and other invasive insects or diseases: